SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenOverview.md

 #### Basic Options

 	* Set maximum edge size for equilateral triangle - Apply a mesh size.
 TetGen applies a maximum tetrahedron volume constraint.
 The value here is an edge size (a).
-The volume is then computed from this as a tetrahedron with equilateral sides. (i.e. $V = (a^3)/(6*sqrt(2))$)
+The volume is then computed from this as a tetrahedron with equilateral sides.
+Volume of an equilateral tetrahedron: $V = (a^3)/(6*sqrt(2))$
 	* Run Mesher: Once all the meshing parameters are specified, run TetGen within SimVascular.

 #### Write Files